 Speed.
-Top end speed, impressive burst, loose hips, aggressiveness to the ball, allows him to mirror well.
+Possesses top end speed, impressive burst, loose hips, aggressiveness to the ball, and it allows him to mirror well.
 Comfortable playing off and up.
 Adequate size.
 One year starter but he produced with 4 ints and 9 PDS.

 Because of the top tier athleticism, but also the lack of experience and injury plagued history, I think he’s a clear boom/bust prospect.
 Success will be predicated on health and coachability.